-All our classes are supported by teaching assistants and children are also offered small group work or catch up programmes if needed.
-This includes additional support for children needing extra input from staff to develop their social skills or to improve their emotional well-being through work with our pastoral team.
+All our classes are supported by support staff in the classroom and we offer a 'team' approach to meeting our children's needs.
+Children may also be offered small group work or 1:1 time if needed.
+This includes additional support for children needing extra input from staff to develop their social skills or to improve their emotional well-being.

-The four categories of special educational need provided for within our school setting are:
+The four categories of Special Educational Needs and Disabilities (SEND) provided for within our school setting are:

-If your child is identified as having a special educational need, a graduated approach will be applied.
-The individual will receive cycles of assess, plan, do, review (APDR).
-Children are supported with a SEND support plan or with a education health and care plan (EHCP).
+Children with SEND needs are supported with an SEND support plan or with an Education Health and Care Plan (EHCP).
 The level of support that each individual requires will be determined collaboratively with parents/carers.

 This information report is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation:

 • Part 3 of the Children and Families Act 2014, which sets out schools’ responsibilities for pupils with SEN and disabilities